Nokia 5130

 Nokia 5130 XpressMusic is a mobile phone manufactured by Nokia.
 It belongs to the XpressMusic series of phones, and runs on Nokia's Series 40 platform.
-The phone used to be one of the best selling Nokia phones in India.

 Main features

 The phone's Series 40 (S40) platform comes with Java MIDP 2.0 and Adobe Flash Lite 3.0.
 The phone has a 240x320 resolution screen and a physical alphanumeric type keypad.
 It has a rear-facing 2.0 megapixel camera that supports still imaging and video recording.
 Its music player supports MP3, AAC, WMA, WAV, AMR and a few other formats.
 The phone has a built-in Opera Mini browser and Windows Live support for instant messaging.